 - Providing up to $5 million in additional funding to the charge ahead Colorado program administered by the CEO.

-The bill requires the CEO to devote at least 75% of the transferred money to the specified purposes by July 1, 2022, and at least 85% by July 1, 2023, and to periodically report on its expenditures to the office of state planning and budgeting and the general assembly.
-Although money in the energy fund is continuously appropriated to the CEO, the money transferred by the bill is scheduled to revert to the general fund on June 30, 2025, if not fully expended by then.
+The act requires the CEO to devote at least 75% of the transferred money to the specified purposes by July 1, 2022, and at least 85% by July 1, 2023, and to periodically report on its expenditures to the office of state planning and budgeting and the general assembly.
+Although money in the energy fund is continuously appropriated to the CEO, the money transferred by the act is scheduled to revert to the general fund on June 30, 2025, if not used, expended, or obligated by then.